 Liberal arts academic advising: Upon entry into the College of Liberal Arts, each student is assigned an academic adviser.
 These faculty members help students formulate career goals and offer support with registration, scheduling, and cooperative education.
-In addition, academic advisers in the college's Office of Student Services can provide assistance with registration, scheduling, academic records, and referrals to other support areas within RIT.

 Liberal arts general education advising: The advising staff in the college's Office of Student Services offers support to all RIT students as they select liberal arts courses to fulfill the required general education curriculum for their degree programs.
 The advising staff provides guidance that is consistent with the general education policies of the university.
 The office also evaluates liberal arts courses as transfer credits for all RIT students.